 The purpose of a grinder is to shred and cut the cannabis into smaller particles.
 This process makes it easier to smoke marijuana.
 It also increases the surface area of the plant matter, which ensures better flavor.
 This guide looks at how a cannabis grinder functions, the different types, and outlines how to clean one.
+It also investigates the best options on the market and concludes with tips on finding the best cannabis grinder.

 How Does a Cannabis Grinder Work?